KubaP/glsl-lsp/docs/spec.md

 The `const` qualifier can only be used with the `in` passing qualifier.

 #### Precision
-The precision of the return type can be specified with a [qualifier](#precision-qualifiers):
+The precision of the return type can be specified with a [precision qualifier](#precision-qualifiers):
 ```glsl
 PRECISION float func();
 ```